Photo courtesy of Jessica Bell

 Feeble?
 Possibly, but many ‘small’ authors, especially indies, just can’t manage to pay the bills without Amazon sales.

 If you wish to make your own act of rebellion, by all means choose a retailer other than Amazon for your books.
-I have a Kobo ereader which I rather like, so that will become my first choice from now on.
+I have a Kobo ereader which I rather like, so if I find a book is available there as well, I may well choose to buy it there.
+Or perhaps I may read the book from Apple on an iPad or phone.
+The important thing is choice.
+But for the moment, Amazon is the Big One and that’s the world we live in.

 Alison Morton is the author of Roma Nova thrillers – INCEPTIO, CARINA (novella), PERFIDITAS, SUCCESSIO, AURELIA, NEXUS (novella), INSURRECTIO and RETALIO, and ROMA NOVA EXTRA, a collection of short stories.
 Audiobooks are available for four of the series.
 Double Identity, a contemporary conspiracy, starts a new series of thrillers.
 JULIA PRIMA, Roma Nova story set in the late 4th century, starts the Foundation stories.
 The sequel, EXSILIUM, is now out.